Manbo (Vodou): Vodou priesthood

 Generally, manbos and oungans serve as the heads of autonomous Vodou religious groups—rather than clerical hierarchies—and exert their authority over the devotees or spiritual servants in their temples.
-They have the ability to call upon deities or spirits to remove barriers between the spiritual and the earthly realms.
+They are said to have the ability to call upon deities or spirits to remove barriers between the spiritual and the earthly realms.
 Before they can put these skills into practice, these priests and priestesses receive a technical education wherein they learn about the different Vodou spirits and ritualistic practices.
 They must also cultivate a konesans (knowledge)—typically regarded as intuition, psychic power, or the "gift of eyes".
 Stemming from supernatural gifts, a konesans affords Vodou priests and priestesses the ability to read people and heal them.
 This, in turn, allows them to diagnose and treat human sufferings, which they ascribe to the living, the dead, or the spirit world.

 The Vodou spirits choose manbos and oungans either through revelations in a dream or the utterances of a possessed person.
 These candidates for priesthood are then taken under the wing of a manbo or oungan for days, months or even years.
 Although anyone can receive the call from the spirits to enter the priesthood, the oungan and manbo profession is oftentimes hereditary.
 Nevertheless, those called to be a manbo or oungan will rarely refuse the position in fear of being severely punished by the gods.

 In a humfo (Vodou temple), manbos and oungans are commonly referred to as manman (mother) and papa (father) respectively.
 Hounfos are highly decorated religious places of worship and contain one or more stone altars for deities or spirits.
 Some priests or priestesses draw large followings in their hounfo, which aid them in establishing notable reputations.
 Thus, with the office of the oungan or manbo comes power, prestige, and wealth.
 There are, however, other positions and roles meant to help a head priest or priestess.
 For instance, hunsi are devotees who have gone through the rite of fire, abide by the orders of the manbo and are qualified to assist with ritual activities.
 The hunsi are further subdivided based on particular tasks (e.g., the hungenikon (song leader) and laplace (master of ceremonies and sword holder)).

 Patriarchal structures with male priesthood often prevail in rural areas of Haiti.
 Female leadership, on the other hand, is often seen in urban centers such as Port-au-Prince (the capital of Haiti).
 The autonomous nature of the Vodou priesthood enables manbos to exercise leadership entirely independent of male control.
 Despite providing female practitioners with greater social mobility, Vodou still mirrors aspects of misogyny in Haitian culture.
 For instance, oungans are more prone to undergo scrutiny for the mistreatment of female hunsi in their temples.